Pierre Serna: Political and editorial commitments

 He was a member of the Comité de vigilance face aux usages publics de l'histoire, he is engaged in this capacity and as scientific manager of the Institut d'histoire de la Révolution française, in the reflection on the ways of teaching the Revolution and the uses of that - in contemporary public space, and especially in political discourse.

 In early 2011, he published several texts on the Tunisian Revolution and the Egyptian revolution of 2011.
 He criticizes in particular the analyzes made by certain historians in parallel with the events of 1789, in the columns of the newspaper Le Monde.

-In 2015, he signed a text published in Le Monde which protested against “lies and fantasies” relayed in opinion by the media about the new history programs in college.
+In 2015, he signed a text published in Le Monde which protested against "lies and fantasies" relayed in opinion by the media about the new history programs in college.

 In 2017, he co-signed a platform in Mediapart entitled "Faire gagner la gauche passe par le vote Mélenchon".

 From May 2017, Pierre Serna ran a weekly column which appears in the Friday edition of l'Humanité.

+Administrative decision in connection with harassment claims

+In June 2025, he was banned up until 2 june 2026 from teaching and research by the University of Paris 1 Panthéon-Sorbonne for several cases of harassment deriving from his involvement in a dispute within his research laboratory, arising from his commitment to defending the continued existence of the IHRF founded in 1937 by the Popular Front.
+He consistently challenged the allegations brought against him by an administrative commission of his university, which declined to accept his submissions.
+Nevertheless, the University maintained its full confidence in his ability to supervise doctoral students and his public interventions remain entirely unconstrained, as the issues at stake concern solely the internal functioning of the institution.